 Training, qualifications & experience

-She has a postgraduate diploma in psychotherapy (masters level) and has over 600 hours face to face training, a 2 week clinical placement and a 24,000 word dissertation to complete her psychotherapy qualification and is now finishing her UKCP registration.
-She has trained at Postgraduate level in neurolinguistic psychotherapy.
-She is committed to at least 14 days CPD each year for her own personal development.
-So far: she has over 1,000 hours face to face training.
+She has a postgraduate diploma in psychotherapy (masters level) and is UKCP registered.
+She has trained at Postgraduate level in neurolinguistic psychotherapy and is also a trained Pesso Boyden system (body based) psychotherapist.
+She is committed to at least 50 hours CPD each year for her own personal development.
+So far she has over 2,500 hours face to face training.

 Sue’s Qualifications and Credentials: